petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/setting-permissions-and-roles.md

 * __Site and Asset Library Administration__ - The various tools in Liferay related to assets and site building the role has access to
 * __User__ - The various tools related to managing users the role has access to

-See [creating and managing roles](https://learn.liferay.com/w/dxp/users-and-permissions/roles-and-permissions/creating-and-managing-roles) to learn more.
+Note, roles can also be created and managed with [headless APIs](https://learn.liferay.com/w/dxp/users-and-permissions/developer-guide/roles-api-basics).
+See our documentation to learn more about [creating and managing roles](https://learn.liferay.com/w/dxp/users-and-permissions/roles-and-permissions/creating-and-managing-roles).

 ## Assigning Permissions through Roles

 As mentioned above, permissions follow roles.
 Therefore, to set permissions for users, they must be assigned specific roles.
-If Clarity wants to limit what their team members can or cannot access in Liferay, their users must be assigned specific roles.
+If Clarity wants to limit what their team members can or cannot access, their users must be assigned specific roles.
 To assign a role,

 1. Navigate to _Control Panel_ &rarr; _Users & Organizations_.